Aldo Braibanti: Early life and education

-Florence and the Resistance
+Florence and the Italian Resistance

-After World War II broke out, Braibanti began to seek contact with dissenting intellectuals and the antifascists of Giustizia and Libertà, many, by then, exiled in France.
-In 1943, he joined the clandestine Communist Party, together with Gianfranco Sarfatti, Teresa (Chicchi) Mattei, Renzo Bussotti and others.

-His choices were motivated by a convergence of political and social interest: “Unlike Giustizia e Libertà, the Communist Party, was above all the party of the working class and bore the most significant weight in the class struggle ...
-Coming from a different social class, I wanted to partake in the anti-fascist struggle starting precisely from the urgent needs of the workers".
+After World War II broke out, Braibanti began to seek contact with dissenting intellectuals and the anti-fascists of Giustizia e Libertà, many of them being exiled in France.
+In 1943, he joined the clandestine Italian Communist Party (PCI), together with Gianfranco Sarfatti, Teresa (Chicchi) Mattei, Renzo Bussotti, and others.
+His choices were motivated by a convergence of political and social interest: "Unlike Giustizia e Libertà, the Communist Party, was above all the party of the working class and bore the most significant weight in the class struggle ...
+Coming from a different social class, I wanted to partake in the anti-fascist struggle starting precisely from the urgent needs of the workers."

-Braibanti was arrested twice by the Fascist: the first in 1943 following a raid that involved the future republican party secretary Ugo La Malfa.
-He was released from prison on July 25 after Mussolini was deposed.
+Braibanti was arrested twice by the fascists.
+The first time was in 1943 following a raid that involved the future Italian Republican Party secretary Ugo La Malfa.
+He was released from prison on 25 July after Benito Mussolini was deposed.
 The second arrest took place in 1944, together with Sandro Susini, Mario Spinella, and Zemiro Melas (Emilio), by the Banda Carità, a notoriously violent fascists militia.
 All his writings up to 1940 were seized by the Italian SS troops and were lost forever.

-The postwar years
+Post-war years

 In 1946, Braibanti was among the organizers of the World Youth Festival, which took place the following year in Prague, and became head of the Tuscan Communist Youth.
-In 1947, he abandoned active politics by resigning from his posts with a poem published in the magazine Il Ponte which began with the phrase: "it is not a farewell but a farewell.”
-He declined the invitation to return to the Italian Communist Party, stating: "I am not a politician.”
-In the postwar period Braibanti obtained his degree in theoretical philosophy with a thesis on the concept of the grotesque, "understood as a crisis of the ideal, and therefore as a middle ground between the tragic and the comic".
+In 1947, he abandoned active politics by resigning from his posts with a poem published in the magazine Il Ponte which began with the phrase "it is not a farewell but a farewell."
+He declined the invitation to return to the PCI, stating: "I am not a politician."
+In the post-war period, Braibanti obtained his degree in theoretical philosophy with a thesis on the concept of the grotesque, "understood as a crisis of the ideal, and therefore as a middle ground between the tragic and the comic".